CDiaz-MS/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 ```

-## Creating a Play Mode test example
+## Play Mode test example
-The following is an example of a play mode test that creates and moves an input hand:
+The following is an example of a play mode test that shows and moves an input hand:

 ``` csharp
 #if !WINDOWS_UWP